-No grade lower than a "C" in education core or major field FOR ADMISSION AND GRADUATION.
-COURSES NUMBERED ABOVE 350 REQUIRE FORMAL ADMISSION TO THE SCHOOL FOR EDUCATION.
+No grade lower than a "C" in education core or major field for admission and graduation.
+Courses numbered above 350 require formal admission to the School of Education.

 EDUCATION STUDIES - YOUNG CHILD EMPHASIS: - 76 cr.
 (BIRTH THROUGH GRADE 3)

 This emphasis area does not lead to certification